 Prospective broadcast and sound engineering technicians should complete high school courses in math, physics, and electronics.
 They must have excellent computer skills to be successful.

-Because technology is constantly improving, technicians often enroll in continuing education courses and they receive on-the-job training to become skilled in new equipment and hardware.
-On-the-job training includes topics such as setting up cables or automation systems, testing electrical equipment, learning the codes and standards of the industry, and following safety procedures.
+Because technology is constantly improving, technicians often enroll in continuing education courses, and they receive on-the-job training to become skilled in new equipment and hardware.
+On-the-job training includes setting up cables or automation systems, testing electrical equipment, learning the codes and standards of the industry, and following safety procedures.

 Although not required by most employers, earning voluntary certification will offer advantages in getting a job as a broadcast or sound engineering technician.
 Certification tells employers that the technician meets certain industry standards and has kept up to date with new technologies.

-For example, the Society of Broadcast Engineers offers eight broadcast engineering certifications, two operator certifications, and two broadcast networking certifications.
+The Society of Broadcast Engineers offers eight broadcast engineering certifications, two operator certifications, and one broadcast networking certification.
 All of them require passing an exam.
-Similarly, InfoComm International offers an audiovisual Certified Technology Specialist credential.

 Practical experience working in a high school or college audiovisual department also can help prepare someone to be an audio and video equipment technician.